-In order to manage the catalog‘s visibility to users, you must assign users to view the catalog, then users can enroll into courses by themselves.
+In order to manage the catalog‘s visibility to users, you must assign users to view the catalog, then users can enroll in courses by themselves.
 The catalog visibility depends on which users are assigned to it.
 In order to prevent users from seeing the catalog, do not assign them to the catalog.
-Refer to this article to learn more about catalog management.

 Remember that a Skilla course is listed in the Course Management area of the Admin Menu only if at least one user has enrolled into it from the catalog, or if the Superadmin imported it from the Skilla Content Marketplace.

 As a learner, you have full visibility of the Skilla catalog only if the platform Superadmin gave you the right to see it.
 Log in to the platform and select Courses Catalog from the Main Menu.
 The Skilla Catalog is listed among the other catalogs assigned to you and includes all the courses downloaded from the Skilla platform.